KrisesMaskey/Glitch_Prework/README.md

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.

-javascript.info: Used to understand Generic javascript syntax
-w3Schools: Used to understand Generic javascript, html, css syntax
+    i.   javascript.info: Used to understand Generic javascript syntax ii.  w3Schools: Used to understand Generic javascript, html, css syntax iii.
 StackOverflow: Used to understand syntax and ways to implement certain functions

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)